YiTaoMa/HotDesking/README.md

   Seats that is locked down) in the database instead of the Whitelist table in the database.

 #### Unit Tests Notes:

 - Try not to modify/delete existing data in the database.
 - Model Unit Test: Employee ID: 77777 & 77778 & 88888 & 11111 used for test
-    - DO NOT MODIFY THIS ACCOUNT RELATED BOOKING INFORMATION!!
+    - DO NOT MODIFY THIS ACCOUNT AND RELATED BOOKING INFORMATION!!
     - If changed, Tests will fail.
     - If changed some of Locked down seats, tests will also fail in some cases.
 - If Modify Seat Table, related tests will fail.
-(Like Test seat 6 is lock down if you unlock it, test will fail.)
+(Like Test seat 5 is lock down originally, if you unlock it, test will fail.)
-- Unlock seat 2,5 and lockdown seat 2,5 not impact other bookings as we don't have bookings for seat 2 and 5 but if lock down seat 1,3,4,6 will delete all bookings & whitelist records related to these seats.
-- If you add something and run some tests, your new added record/account may be deleted as there are some tests about lock down which delete all records about a seat.
+- Few model classes/methods is not tested either there are all void method, or it will actually impact the main function in some cases.

 #### What steps need to be taken?